 “For everything there is a season, and a time for every matter under heaven … a time to embrace, and a time to refrain from embracing.”

 –Ecclesiastes 3:1, 5

 A strong sense of identity is necessary for a woman to keep her balance in her calling and work … it’s about integrity, about staying true to this authentic personhood in the variety of life situations. … Jesus himself was the epitome of a person with a strong sense of personhood.

-The reader sees surprising glimpses of wealth, royalty, power, beauty, rejection, and deception during the reign of King Ahasuerus in the citadel of Susa in Persia (The NRSV, KJV, ESV, JPS, NASB, and other translations use the name Ahasuerus; the NIV uses Xerxes).
+The reader sees surprising glimpses of wealth, royalty, power, beauty, rejection, and deception during the reign of King Ahasuerus in the citadel of Susa in Persia.
 As the balance of power in the region shifted from Babylon to Persia, many Jews remained scattered throughout the 127 Persian provinces.
 The Jews are quiet and hidden until the presence of evil manifests through the king’s highest official, Haman.
 One person brings about a significant shift in the narrative, showing human sinfulness and brokenness.

 Major incidents occur inside and outside of the palace gates, all posing tension, chaos, and consequences.

 We will explore two of those incidents in this Bible study.
 The first is when First Lady Queen Vashti, a Gentile, is presented with a command from the king to come to his banquet.
 The second incident occurs with First Lady Queen Esther, a Jew.
 Her cousin Mordecai stands on the outside of the gate.
 He commands her to go before the king to save her people.
 Each queen has a strong sense of identity and makes a decision about how to respond.